EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The new study:

 In a recent study of a fish oil, researchers had observed the presence of an unidentified group of arsenolipids.
-Because they could be base-hydrolyzed to known arsenic fatty acids, they were thought to be conjugates of arsenic fatty acids.
+Because they could be base-hydrolysed to known arsenic fatty acids, they were thought to be conjugates of arsenic fatty acids.
 Unfortunately the low concentration of these compounds in fish oil hindered their identification by ESI-MS. Since the researchers came up with the idea that this group of arsenolipids might be related to phosphatidyl compounds integral to membrane chemistry, they investigated fish eggs as a richer source of cell membrane compounds.

 Freeze-dried herring caviar originating from the Norwegian Sea was extracted with dichloromethane/methanol.
 Washing the extract with water yielded an organic layer containing approximately 80% of the initial arsenic of about 0.8 µg/g dry mass.
-After removal of the solvent, the residue was re-dissolved in absolute ethanol and analyzed by reversed-phase HPLC coupled to an elemental mass spectrometer (inductively coupled plasma mass spectrometry, ICPMS).
+After removal of the solvent, the residue was re-dissolved in absolute ethanol and analysed by reversed-phase HPLC coupled to an elemental mass spectrometer (inductively coupled plasma mass spectrometry, ICP-MS).
 Arsenic speciation analysis by HPLC-ICP-MS revealed the presence of several known arsenic fatty acids and arsenic hydrocarbons, in addition to a cluster of later-eluting arsenolipids.

 In order to identify these species, further mass spectrometric analyses were performed by using HPLC coupled via an electrospray ionization source (operated in positive mode) to a high-accuracy mass spectrometer with collision induced-dissociation capability.
 During the elution, a large number (approximately 700) of distinct ions were isolated and fragmented, yielding more than 18 000 MS/MS spectra in each run.
 Searching the fragmentation spectra for the fragments of dimethylarsinoyl group resulted in a multitude of precursor ions, from which six already known arsenic fatty acids and five known arsenic hydrocarbons could be identified.
 In the later part of the HPLC-ESI-MS chromatogram five arsenic containing phosphatidylcholines were identified (one example shown in figure 2).